 Nunns & Fischer

-William Nunns: In 1836, William Nunns went into a separate partnership with Augustus Brumley to create the Nunns & Brumley Piano Company, a venture that was very short lived.
-In 1839, William Nunns left the firm entirely to his brother Robert.
-In 1843, William Nunns went into partnership with John & Charles Fischer to create the Nunns & Fischer Piano Company.
-Nunns & Fischer built pianos until 1848 when William Nunns withdrew to establish his own firm of William Nunns & Company, which remained in business until 1853 when he retired.
+Nunns & Fischer: In 1843, William Nunns returned to New York and went into partnership with John & Charles Fischer to create the firm of “Nunns & Fischer“.
+Nunns & Fischer built pianos until 1848 when William Nunns withdrew to establish his own firm of “William Nunns & Company”.

-Pianos by any of these names are exceedingly rare today and of museum caliber.
+Instruments by any of these names are exceedingly rare today and of museum caliber.
 They deserve the finest restoration and preservation available as they are irreplaceable parts of America’s musical history.

 Mid 19th Century Advertisement For Nunns & Fischer Piano Company